The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

-Starting in the 90s, another generation of researchers investigated relation algebras motivated by applications in theoretical computer science.
-One of the applications is the foundation of the theory of constraint satisfaction.
-In a constraint satisfaction problem, we are given a finite set of variables and a finite set of constraints, and the task is to find an assignment to the variables that satisfies all the constraints.
+Starting in the 90s, another generation of researchers investigated relation algebras motivated by applications in theoretical computer science, particularly for the theory of constraint satisfaction.
+In a constraint satisfaction problem, we are given a finite set of variables and a finite set of constraints, and the task is to determine whether there exists an assignment to the variables that satisfies all the constraints.
 Constraint satisfaction problems have been studied intensively if the variables take values from a fixed finite domain.
-Relation algebras allow to formalize interesting constraint satisfaction problems where the variables may take values from an infinite domain.
+Relation algebras allow us to formalize interesting constraint satisfaction problems where the variables may take values from an infinite domain.

 Concretely, to every finite relation algebra $\bA$, we may associate the so-called \emph{network satisfaction problem}, which is a computational problem where the input consists of a \emph{`constraint network'}, i.e., a finite set of nodes $V$ and a function labeling pairs of nodes with elements from the relation algebra, and the task is to decide whether there exists a representation of $\bA$ where this network is satisfiable.
 Under certain representability conditions, e.g., if $\bA$ has a square representation (\cite[Section\,1.5]{Book}; definitions may be found in~Section~\ref{sect:prelims}), the network satisfaction problem for $\bA$ is a constraint satisfaction problem as described above, but not necessarily for values from a finite set (the values rather come from the elements of the representation, which might be infinite).
 If there is a fully universal representation, then the network satisfaction problem is in $\NP$.
 However, the complexity sometimes even drops to $\Ptime$ (polynomial time).
 The computational complexity of the NSP has been shown to be $\NPc$ ($\NP$-complete) or $\Ptime$ for all relation algebras with at most $8=2^3$ elements (called `small relation algebras') by Cristiani and Hirsch~\cite{HirschCristiani}.